-One question we hear often from parents getting ready for their child’s Individualized Education Program (IEP) meeting is “what should the IEP say?”
-You want advice on what exactly to write in the IEP, what goals to include, and examples of what other parents have written in theirs.
+One question we hear often from parents getting ready for their child’s IEP meeting is “what should the IEP say?”
+(IEP is an Individualized Education Program ) You want advice on what exactly to write for each IEP goal, what goals to include, and examples of what other parents have written in theirs.
 It’s a hard question to answer quickly, because there really isn’t a one-size-fits-all answer.
 Each IEP will look different from one child to the next.

 That said, there is good advice out there on what parents should think about when getting ready to review their child’s IEP.
-Dr. Anne M. Howard, professor at Fitchburg State University and board member for the Federation of Children with Special Needs, has created a “Writing Measurable Goals and Objectives” tip sheet for parents.
+Dr. Anne M. Howard, professor at Fitchburg State University and board member for the Federation of Children with Special Needs, has created a tip sheet for parents called: “Writing Measurable Goals and Objectives”.
 Dr. Howard’s tips help parents answer questions like:

-Dr. Howard suggests that an effective and measurable goal should include these four pieces:
+An effective and measurable IEP goal should include these four pieces: